rstraub/rstraub.github.io/_drafts/improving-with-codekatas.md

 > "One learns by doing a thing; for though you think you know it, you have no certainty until you try."
 > -- <cite>Sophocles</cite>

-## Why CodeKatas make you a better dev 🎸
+## 🎸 Why CodeKatas make you a better developer

 _Do you play a musical instrument?_